om-ghante/GDG-git-github-guide/README.md

     git config --global github.token 'your-personal-access-token'
     ```

----

 ## **Step 5: Explanation of GitHub Dashboard**
-Walk through the GitHub interface, explaining key components like repositories, branches, pull requests, and actions.

----

 ## **Step 6: Repository Basics**
 1. **What is a Repository (Repo)?**
-   - A repository is a storage location for your project’s files and history.

 2. **Creating Your First Repo:**
-   - Demonstrate creating a public or private repository.

----

 ## **Step 7: What is a README.md File?**
-- A README.md file describes the purpose and details of the project.
-It’s often the first thing collaborators see when visiting your repository.

----

 ## **Step 8: Frequently Used Commands**
 1. **Initialize a Repository:**